Running can be frustrating. If you are doing it right, the gains are slow.

 As you make progress, it’s easy to make that new accomplishment your new standard, your new normal.

-When you start running, you may consider running a mile success.
+When you start running, you may consider running a mile a success.
 After a few months, you can fairly easily run a mile and you will then (often unconsciously) consider running two miles a success.

-You may never view yourself as successful or see yourself as making progress because you keep changing what it means to be successful – You moved the goal posts.
+You may never view yourself as successful or see yourself as making progress because you keep changing what it means to be successful – you moved the goal posts.

 When you move the goal posts, you may think you aren’t making progress because you never finish a goal – there is always more you can strive for.